 insurance to cover any health costs incurred while I’m visiting the U.S. If you’re an American living overseas, I advise you to do likewise

 before you go home to visit America.

-Above center: I went to the Sheikh Faisal Museum on a weekend with my American colleague, Tom.
+Above left: I went to the Sheikh Faisal Museum on a weekend with my American colleague, Tom.
 An hour west of Doha, it's one of the few tourist

 sites in Qatar.
 Unlike the UAE, Qatar isn't much of a tourist destination.
 There's not a lot to do here unless you work.

 Above right: Inside the impressive Sheikh Faisal Museum.
 I'm guessing the Sheikh liked planes and old cars.